Monday, 30 January 2012

 Tutorial - How to stencil print gift cards

-It is always appreciated when you hand make cards to give out for birthdays and Christmas time, but there just aren't enough hours in the day to make personalised cards for everybody.
-So as a happy compromise you can hand print cards in batches.
+People appreciate it when you hand make cards to give out for birthdays and Christmas time, but there just aren't enough hours in the day to make personalised cards for everybody.
+So as a happy compromise I hand print cards in batches.

 Stencil art is simple, fun, inexpensive, and creates unique art with a lovely hand crafted finished result, so is a great print method to use for making cards.
 There are three parts to the process: making the stencil, preparing materials and surface for printing cards and printing the cards.